teambit/docs/docs/bit-workspace/component-monorepo.md

 ---
 id: component-monorepo
-title: Component Monorepo
+title: Bit and Git
 ---

 The Bit Workspace is a local development environment for Bit Components.
-The local workspace gives you a monolithic development experience for building Bit Components and reusing components built by other teams.
+The local workspace gives you development experience for building components.

 Create Workspaces for libraries, applications, services, teams or individuals.
 Manage, share and collaborate on workspaces with Git Repositories.